Ab initio calculations of reactor antineutrino fluxes with exact lepton wave functions: Single beta spectrum investigation

 \item The analytical Fermi function is obtained by taking the leading terms of $\mathcal{O}(\alpha Z)$, $\mathcal{O}(p_{e}R)$ and $\mathcal{O}(m_{e}R)$.
 From Fig.~1, we can observe that the Fermi function overestimates the spectral strength in comparison to the exact numerical one, in particular for the high electron or low antineutrino energy regions.
 The deviation becomes larger as the electron energy increases (or equivalently the antineutrino energy decreases).
 This is reasonable because the Fermi function only includes the leading terms of $p_{e}R$ and the approximation would become worse when the electron momentum/energy becomes larger.
 This property is also applicable when we compare the left and right panels of Fig.~1, where larger endpoint energies $Q$ will have larger spectral deviation.
 By comparing the upper and lower panels of Fig.~1, another parameter that may have significant contributions to the spectral deviation is the nuclear charge $Z$, where the deviation would be more significant for the branches with the larger nuclear charge.
 Therefore, it is clear that the spectral deviation of the Fermi function mainly comes from the endpoint energy $Q$ and the nuclear charge $Z$, which can reach the magnitude of 20\% for the branch with $Q\simeq 8$ MeV and $Z\simeq55$.

 \end{itemize}

 Second, we want to discuss the results for the uniform charge distribution of the Coulomb potential and test the validity of the approximation for the finite size effect.
 The numerical finite size corrections are accomplished with Eq.~(8) by comparing the numerical results between the uniform and point charge distributions.
 The analytical approximations of the finite size effect are calculated using Eqs.~(15)---(17).
-Comparisons between the numerical calculations and analytical approximations of four representative decay branches are illustrated in Fig.~(2), where the analytical finite size effects (blue) are defined as ratios of the analytical Fermi function (FF) with and without finite size corrections (FS), and the analytical finite size effects (red) are defined as ratios of the numerical spectra for the uniform charge distribution (UD) and point charge distribution (PD) without taking the $\nu$LA approximation.
+Comparisons between the numerical calculations and analytical approximations of four representative decay branches are illustrated in Fig.~(2), where the analytical finite size effects (blue) are defined as ratios of the analytical Fermi function approximation (FFA) with and without finite size corrections (FS, {see Eq~(\ref{eqFermi}) with and without $\delta_{FS}$}), and the numerical finite size effects (red) are defined as ratios of the numerical spectra for the uniform charge distribution (UD) and point charge distribution (PD) without taking the $\nu$LA approximation {(see Eq~(\ref{eqSA}))}.
 The solid and dashed lines are for the electron and antineutrino spectra respectively.

 The absolute sizes of both analytical and numerical finite size corrections show reduction of the spectral strength in most of the energy range, but the size and slope of analytical finite size corrections are much larger than those of the numerical ones.
 For the large $Q$ and large $Z$ branch the largest finite size correction will be around 10\% for the analytical calculation, whereas it is only 3\% for the numerical calculation.
 For the relative slope, the analytical and numerical finite size effects have similar behaviour that can be enhance the antineutrino spectra in the high energy part but reduce the spectra in the low energy part.
 However they are more significant for the analytical calculations than those of the numerical ones.